ayeenp/mlp-digit-classification/README.md

 - **Performance Monitoring**: Monitored the training and validation accuracy and loss to ensure the model is learning effectively.

 ## Conclusion
-By manually implementing backpropagation with NumPy, we gained a deeper understanding of how neural networks learn and update their parameters.
+By manually implementing backpropagation with NumPy, I gained a deeper understanding of how neural networks learn and update their parameters.
 This foundational knowledge is crucial for understanding more complex deep learning frameworks.